 Samarium cobalt magnet typical shape: circular, ring, square, tile and other special shapes.

 Aluminum nickel cobalt magnet is a kind of alloy composed of aluminum, nickel, cobalt, iron and other trace metal elements.
 The casting process can be made into different sizes and shapes, with good workability.
 The cast aluminum nickel cobalt permanent magnet has the lowest reversible temperature coefficient, and its working temperature can be as high as 600 degrees Celsius.
 Al Ni Co permanent magnet products are widely used in various instruments and other applications.

-The classification of aluminum nickel cobalt magnets can be divided into two categories: cast aluminum nickel cobalt and sintered aluminum nickel cobalt.
+Classification of aluminum nickel cobalt magnets: cast aluminum nickel cobalt and sintered aluminum nickel cobalt.

 Applications: Cast Aluminum-nickel-cobalt products are mainly used in automotive parts, instrumentation, electro-acoustic, motor, teaching and Aerospace Military fields, with the low-temperature coefficient, high temperature, humidity resistance, not easy to oxidize and good working stability.
 Sintered aluminum nickel cobalt is produced by powder metallurgy.
 It is suitable for producing complex, light, thin and small products.
 It is widely used in instruments, communications, magnetoelectric switches and various sensors.

 Thank you for reading our article and we hope it can help you have a better understanding of the Four Types of Magnets.
 If you want to know more about permanent magnets, we would like to recommend you to visit Stanford Magnets for more information.